pytorch/pytorch/lazy_tensor_core/README.md

 # Lazy Tensors Core

-Provides infrastructure to connect the [PyTorch deep learning framework](https://pytorch.org/) to deep learning acelerators, with a focus on training.
+Provides infrastructure to connect the [PyTorch deep learning framework](https://pytorch.org/) to deep learning accelerators, with a focus on training.
 This project is derived from [PyTorch/XLA](https://github.com/pytorch/xla), which introduced the approach for training on Google TPUs, but instead aims for generality across vendors.

 ## <a name="API"></a> API & Best Practices